 A couple’s first step in hiring a photographer is deciding what on their favorite wedding photography style; The Knot, WeddingWire and thousands of other wedding resources have created glossaries and quizzes to help brides find their preferred styles.
 Let me explain my approach to wedding photography using the vocabulary you’ve probably encountered elsewhere.

-First, the easy bits in describing my wedding photography style: I work in digital photography and am primarily a natural light photography.
+Now, the easy bits in describing my wedding photography style: I work in digital photography and am primarily a natural light photography.

 Film photographers deserve a lot of respect, and the end results are often gorgeous, but I love being able to show my couples how amazing they look in the moment just by showing them the back of my camera.
 This builds their confidence and turns a photo session into more of a collaboration rather than just having me direct them.